Client Consent Form and Contract :: Lucas Breedt

 If my invoices are being submitted to medical aid, I understand that it is my responsibility to liaise with my medical aid regarding payments due and keeping up-to-date with my available funds.
-If my account has not been paid for a period of 30 days or more, the full payment will be processed against the authorised bank account.
-If you’re a medical aid client, a payment on your account will only be processed if the medical aid has not paid the submitted invoice, and it is clearly indicated on the medical aid remittance.
-You will be notified of this rejection, and of the date that the payment will be processed on your account.
 The estimated time to get a payment from the medical aid is 4-6 weeks from the date that the invoice is submitted.
+I understand that I am responsible for any and all claims not settled by my medical aid.
 With all rights reserved, Lucas Breedt has the option to use legal methods to secure payment; this may include a collection agency or small claims court, in which case the cost of such measures will be added to the claim.
 Notices of outstanding accounts will be served to your residential, postal and work addresses.

 I understand that Lucas Breedt may suspend treatment until all outstanding accounts are settled in full.

 I understand that if an appointment is not cancelled with 24 hour advance notice I will be charged to me in full.
-The debit order authorisation, as completed before, will be used to process payment against your authorised bank account.
 I accept that appointments are taken as confirmed at the time of verbal booking.
 Any reminders from Lucas Breedt serve as a courtesy and have no bearing on the confirmation of an appointment.